Women's Studies Annual Service Award

-The Women's Studies Program at Southern Connecticut State University seeks nominations for the fifth annual Ingrid Washinawatok El- Issa Service Award for outstanding students in community services.
+The Women's Studies Program at Southern Connecticut State University seeks nominations for the eighth annual Ingrid Washinawatok El- Issa Service Award for outstanding students in community services.
 In Fall 2004, with then Vice President Richard Farricielli's assistance, we established the service award in the Women's Studies Program in memory of Ingrid Washinawatok El- Issa (1957-1999), a sister, hero, and warrior of all times.

 The recipients of the annual award are as follows:

 2004: Nancy L. Parsons (student); Barbara A. Gurr (faculty)

 2005: Mary Alice Crim (student); Caroline Bridgmen-Rees (retired faculty/peace activist)

 2006: Eric Maroney (student); Catherine McCarthy (professor emerita; peace activist)

 2008: Lauren Chicoski (student); Alberto Cifuentes, Jr. (student)

 2010: Lytasha Blackwell (student); Gary Holder-Winfield (Connecticut State Representative)

 2012: Carroll E. Brown (West Haven Black Coalition); Madison Breuer (student); Amanda Proscino (student); Barbara Fair (New Haven Chapter of Copwatch)